kosli-dev/labs/lab-03-build-controls.md

 ## Learning Goals

 - Understand what attestations are and why they matter for compliance
-- Attest artifacts (binaries and Docker images) to Kosli
+- Attest artifacts to Kosli
 - Attach test results (JUnit) as attestations
 - Attach Software Bill of Materials (SBOM) as attestations
-- Understand how attestations provide evidence in your software supply chain
 - Integrate attestation commands into your CI/CD pipeline

 ## Introduction

 **Attestations** are how you record facts about your software supply chain in Kosli.

 They are immutable pieces of evidence that prove certain activities occurred - like tests passing, security scans completing, or artifacts being built.

-In Kosli, you can attest:
-- **Artifacts**: The binaries or container images you build (establishing provenance)
-- **Test results**: JUnit tests, coverage reports, etc.
-- **Security scans**: SBOM, vulnerability scans (Snyk, Trivy, etc.)
-- **Pull requests**: Verification that code was reviewed
-- **Custom evidence**: Any other facts you want to record
+Kosli has different attestation types:
+A couple of examples are:

+- Commons like: `artifact`,`generic`
+- Tool specific: `junit`,`snyk`
+- Custom: Types that you define yourself.

 Each attestation is linked to a Trail and optionally to a specific artifact.
 This creates an auditable chain of evidence showing what happened during your software delivery process.

+### Understanding artifact fingerprints

+Kosli identifies artifacts by their SHA256 fingerprint (hash).
+This fingerprint uniquely identifies the artifact regardless of where it's stored or what it's named.
+The Kosli CLI can automatically calculate fingerprints for:

+- **Files**: JAR files, binaries, etc. (`--artifact-type file`)
+- **Directories**: Source code, build outputs (`--artifact-type dir`)
+- **Docker images**: From local Docker daemon (`--artifact-type docker`)
+- **OCI images**: From container registries (`--artifact-type oci`)

+> :bulb: Using fingerprints ensures you're tracking the exact artifact, not just its name or tag.

+See [Artifacts documentation](https://docs.kosli.com/getting_started/artifacts/) for more details.

 ## Prerequisites